plugin-healthcare/implementation-guide/ig-template-plugin/README.md

 # plugin.healthcare.template
 package-id = plugin.healthcare.template

-Base IG template managed by HL7 but usable by anyone (no logos).
-The foundation for most HL7-published IGs
+Template for the PLUGIN project.
+Based on the base IG template managed by HL7.